 Technical Report Number

 Report No. 333

 Uribe, Jairo and Winter, George, "Aspects of the effects of cold-forming on the properties and performance of light-gage structural members" (1969).
-Center for Cold-Formed Steel Structures Library.
+CCFSS Library (1939 - present).
 130.